Stratton, Gloucestershire

-Stratton is a village, ward and former civil parish about 22 miles from Gloucester, now in the parish of Cirencester, in the Cotswold district, in the county of Gloucestershire, England.
+Stratton is a village and ward in the civil parish of Cirencester, in the Cotswold district, in the county of Gloucestershire, England.
+It is about 22 miles from Gloucester.
 In 2018 the built up area and ward had an estimated population of 2584.
-In 1931 the parish had a population of 963.
-Stratton was on the A417, construction of the Cirencester and Stratton bypass was due to be started in 1994 and was complete in December 1997.

 Amenities

 Stratton has a church called St Peter's on Daglingworth Road; a pub called The Plough Inn on Gloucester Road; a primary school on Thessaly Road a village hall on Thessaly Road; and a post office at 17-19 Cheltenham Road.

 History

 The name "Stratton" means 'Roman road farm/settlement'.
 Stratton is on the line of Ermine Street Roman road.
 Stratton was recorded in the Domesday Book as Stratune.
+In 1931 the parish had a population of 963.
 On 1 April 1935 the parish was abolished and merged with Cirencester, Baunton and Daglingworth.

+Stratton was on the A417, construction of the Cirencester and Stratton bypass was due to be started in 1994 and was complete in December 1997.